Punktum-dk/rp-service-specification/README.md

 - Name server administration (the name server administrator meta-role)
 - Registrar account administration (the administrator meta-role)

-The accounts are all represented towards the system using an email.
+The accounts are all represented towards the system using an email address.

 <a id="meta-roles"></a>